 Seal of the Congregation

-The year of our foundation, 1845, is tied inseparably within the double circle, a symbol of the twofold perfection that we have vowed to Christ.
-The gold circle signifies our primary aim: holiness; the blue circle symbolizes our apostolate for souls.
+The year of the IHM foundation, 1845, is tied inseparably within the double circle, a reminder of the twofold commitment that each Sister has vowed to Christ, lifelong dedication to God and service others.
+The inner gold circle signifies the primary aim of each woman: holiness, while the outer blue circle symbolizes our apostolate for souls.

 (Faithful Servant, §9)